 Additionally, when creating obligations (see below) on a job, in v1 they are provided in a list of obligations with the appropriate types and subtypes.
 With v2, payable obligations (e.g. obligations to Carriers) are provided in a list of payables, receivable obligations (e.g. obligations of shippers) in a list of receivables.

 The below is only relevant if you plan to build a company mapping UX in your application.
 If you choose to use the V2 of our create jobs endpoint, proceed to 5.
 Adding and Managing Jobs.

-The first set of APIs to explain deals with the endpoints needed to map companies from external platforms with company records within Denim.
-As described previously, Debtors and Payees are types of companies within Denim's database.
+The content below explains Denim's endpoints needed to map companies from external platforms with company records within Denim.
+Debtors and Payees are types of companies within Denim's database.
 The goal of this section is to learn how to map your companies to our companies when it comes time to create jobs, and ensure invoices are collected from the correct Client-Debtor companies and payments sent to the correct Client-Payee company.

 NOTE!
 Mapping companies is not an automatic process.
 Integrators will need to make these connections using Denim's API to either discover and map existing records, or create new company records within Denim's platform.
 At this time there is no bulk syncing operation available; this will need to be done on the individual company level.

 This step is important as it helps to prevent duplicate company records within Denim, and serves to ensure everyone is paid on time and without delays.

 To find existing companies within Denim, there are two endpoints to explain: factoring companies and other types of companies.
 We'll explain factoring companies first, then explain searching for other types of companies.

 UX Suggestion!
 Searching for companies (particularly by name) could return multiple similar results, so we recommend providing some UI in your application to enable users to see the results and pick the best match.
 As mentioned, creating duplicate company records could slow the payment process.